Top Uses of Pari Passu in Finance and Investments

 Key Takeaways

-• The pari passu principle ensures equal rights among creditors and investors, promoting fairness and preventing preferential treatment in financial arrangements.
+- The pari passu principle ensures creditors and investors are treated equally, supporting fairness in financial arrangements.

 Understanding Pari Passu